Geometric Uncertainty for Detecting and Correcting Hallucinations in LLMs: Introduction

 We introduce a geometric framework to quantify global and local uncertainty using only black-box access.
 Our approach is sampling-based: for a given prompt we generate a batch of responses at non-zero temperature and embed them with a sentence encoder.
 We then apply Archetypal Analysis (AA) \citep{cutler1994archetypal} to identify a set of archetypes that span the embedding space.
 Our first contribution is \emph{Geometric Volume}, a global uncertainty metric defined as the convex hull volume of the archetypes, which reflects the semantic spread of the batch.

 Our second contribution is \emph{Geometric Suspicion}, a local uncertainty measure that accounts for the distribution of responses within the spanned volume and how each response is reconstructed from the archetypes.
-To our knowledge, this is the first sampling-based black-box method that differentiates high and low uncertainty responses within a batch.
+By deriving local suspicion directly from the boundary conditions of the global volume, our method offers a geometrically grounded alternative to heuristic graph measures for differentiating high and low uncertainty responses.

 We validate our framework on \texttt{CLAMBER}, \texttt{TriviaQA}, \texttt{ScienceQA}, \texttt{MedicalQA}, and \texttt{K-QA}.
 We also provide theoretical analysis linking convex hull volume to entropy.
-Our contributions are the following: \begin{itemize} \item We propose \emph{Geometric Volume}, a global uncertainty metric that outperforms prior methods on medical QA and is competitive on standard benchmarks. \item We introduce \emph{Geometric Suspicion}, the first black-box, sampling-based local uncertainty method, which reduces hallucinations by guiding Best-of-N response selection. \item We provide theoretical support by proving a link between the magnitude of the convex hull volume and the entropy of probability distributions defined within its boundaries. \end{itemize}
+Our contributions are the following: \begin{itemize} \item We propose \emph{Geometric Volume}, a global uncertainty metric that outperforms prior methods on medical QA and is competitive on standard benchmarks. \item We introduce \emph{Geometric Suspicion}, a black-box, sampling-based local uncertainty method integrated within the same geometric framework, which reduces hallucinations by guiding Best-of-N response selection. \item We provide theoretical support by proving a link between the magnitude of the convex hull volume and the entropy of probability distributions defined within its boundaries. \end{itemize}